-1.23 AUDITORS
+1.31.
+AUDITORS

-M/s Ernst and Young, Certified Public Accountants, Dar Es Salaam, were appointed as the independent auditors of Maendeleo Bank PLC for the year ended 31 December 2022.
-The auditors have expressed their willingness to continue in office, however due to Banking and Financial Institution Act and BOT regulation regarding external auditors which states that 'An external auditor shall not audit the same bank or financial institution for more than two consecutive terms of three years' they do not qualify for reappointment.
-A resolution proposing the appointment of auditors of the Bank for the year ending 31 December 2023 had been put to the Annual General Meeting.
+M/s Auditax International, Certified Public Accountants, Dar Es Salaam, were appointed as the independent auditors of Maendeleo Bank PLC for the year ended 31 December 2023.
+The auditors have expressed their willingness to continue in office, and the Board of Directors believes that they qualify for reappointment.
+A resolution proposing the reappointment of auditors of the Bank for the year ending 31 December 2024 had been put to the Annual General Meeting.